 On the Cabot Sustainability team, we love our three R’s; Reduce, Re-use, Recycle.
-With summer in full swing, bringing sunshine and long days punctuated by backyard BBQs, berry picking and fresh garden goodies, it’s the perfect time to talk about composting.
+Summer is on the way and with it comes long days punctuated by backyard BBQs, berry picking and fresh garden goodies, it’s the perfect time to talk about composting.
 Whether you are a gardener or simply want to divert food waste from the landfill, we wanted to share some helpful tips.Composting is easy, and a step on the road to greater #sustainability worldwide Click To Tweet

 Composting 101: From your Cabot Green Team

 It’s pretty simple, we promise.
 First, ask yourself, “Do I want to create soil for my garden?”
 Or, “Do I want to simply divert food scraps form the landfill?”
 If you answered that you want to use it in your garden, then follow steps for 6 Easy Steps to Backyard Composting.
 Alternatively, if you’re looking to simply divert food scraps from landfills then read Green Cone Composting.

 Backyard composting doesn’t have to be the overdue, scary, intimidating item on your weekend to do list.
 In fact, it can be quite rewarding.
 Think about this, America wastes about 40% of its food (goes to landfill).
 That’s 133 billion pounds of food annually.
 This food could feed 25 million hungry people.
 Composting alone doesn’t solve this problem, but, it does help us think about how to reduce food waste and how to produce more food from the food that does end up as waste.

 Composting is a great way to get your kids going green, too.
 Check out Cabot’s Small Steps Toward Sustainability educational program for activities to get you’re the whole family involved in your composting project.